 TechRadar : Is that a criticism from the games industry, from ELSPA?

-moment that can do games and they are not this kind of stereotype of fifty-year-olds in bowler hats.
+at the moment that can do games and they are not this kind of stereotype of fifty-year-olds in bowler hats.
 I mean, I'm a fifty year old, but I don't wear a bowler hat!
 But we have people that do know a hell of a lot about games.
-Some of them are actually from
+Some of them are

 Mark Dawson: I've been playing games for around thirty years now.
 From the ZX81, Commodore 64 through to the Atari ST, PC, the PlayStations, the Xboxes